 I’ve been making my own capsules but it can be a little messy and I hate the way my hands smell after.

-I would recommend purchasing an organic soft gel if you plan to take it daily as for intestinal parasites.
+I would recommend purchasing an organic soft gel (get it here)if you plan to take it daily as for intestinal parasites.

 Tarragon Essential Oil